Hannah Mason

 June 26, 2024 | Hannah Mason

-DC Voices: Improving early literacy outcomes
+D.C.
+Voices: Improving early literacy outcomes

 The District invests in early literacy at the systems level, especially in recent years.
 Since Fiscal Year 2016, the Office of the State Superintendent of Education (OSSE) has provided funding over time to a small number of non-profit, community-based organizations that provide early literacy services for students in the District or districts…